tinaselenge/proposals/056-kafka-roller-kraft.md

 The checks include a new check for controllers to verify that rolling the node does not affect the quorum health.
 The proposed check is:
 - Create admin client connection to the brokers and call `describeMetadataQuorum` API
-- If failed to connect to the brokers, return `UnforceableProblem` which will result in delay and retry for the pod until the maximum attempts is reached
+- If failed to connect to the brokers, return `UnforceableProblem` which will result in delay and retry for the pod until the maximum attempts is reached.
-- From the quorum info returned from the admin API, fetch `lastCaughtUpTimestamp` for every controller node. `lastCaughtUpTimestamp` is the last millisecond timestamp at which a replica controller was known to be caught up with the quorum leader
+- From the quorum info returned from the admin API, fetch `lastCaughtUpTimestamp` for every controller except the current controller we are considering to roll. `lastCaughtUpTimestamp` is the last millisecond timestamp at which a replica controller was known to be caught up with the quorum leader.
 - Check the quorum leader id using the quorum info and identify the `lastCaughtUpTimestamp` of the quorum leader
-- Retrieve the current value of Kafka configuration `controller.quorum.fetch.timeout.ms`

-        **NOTE** Once [PR #82](https://github.com/strimzi/proposals/pull/82) is implemented, we would be able to get the current value for this configuration.
-Until then we would have to use the default value.
+- Retrieve value of the Kafka property `controller.quorum.fetch.timeout.ms` from the desired configurations specified in the Kafka CR.
+If this property does not exist in the desired configurations, then use the hard-coded default value for it which is `2000`.
+The reason for this is explained further in the **NOTE** below.
-- Mark a node as caught up if `leaderLastCaughtUpTimestamp - replicaLastCaughtUpTimestamp < controllerQuorumFetchTimeoutMs`
+- Mark a node as caught up if `leaderLastCaughtUpTimestamp - replicaLastCaughtUpTimestamp < controllerQuorumFetchTimeoutMs`.
-- Count each controller node that is caught up, including the leader (`numOfCaughtUpControllers`)
+- Count each controller node that is caught up, including the leader (`numOfCaughtUpControllers`).
-- Can roll if: `numOfCaughtUpControllers > ceil((double) totalNumOfControllers / 2)`
+- Can roll if: `numOfCaughtUpControllers > ceil((double) totalNumOfControllers / 2)`.

-In order to perform quorum check for controller, KafkaRoller creates admin client connection to the brokers.
-This is required until [KIP-919](https://cwiki.apache.org/confluence/display/KAFKA/KIP-919%3A+Allow+AdminClient+to+Talk+Directly+with+the+KRaft+Controller+Quorum) is implemented.
+> NOTE: Until [KIP-919](https://cwiki.apache.org/confluence/display/KAFKA/KIP-919%3A+Allow+AdminClient+to+Talk+Directly+with+the+KRaft+Controller+Quorum) is implemented, KafkaRoller cannot create an admin connection to the controller directly to describe its configuration or the quorum state.
+Therefore KafkaRoller checks the desired configurations to get the value of `controller.quorum.fetch.timeout.ms` and creates admin client connection to the brokers for the quorum check.
 If KafkaRoller cannot connect to any of the brokers after the maximum attempts to retry, the controllers will be marked as failed to reconcile because of not being able to determine the quorum health.
 KafkaRoller would then try to reconcile the brokers, which may help restoring admin client connections to them.
 In this scenario, the reconcilation will be completed with failure and reported to the operator.
 The controllers quorum check will be retried in the next round of reconcilation.

 #### Separate brokers and controllers
 For controller-only:
  1. Does not force roll a controller performing log recovery
  2. Force rolls a broker if the pod is in stuck state
- 3. Attemps to connect an admin client to any of the brokers, if cannot connect, skip checks in `4` and `5`
+ 3. Attempts to connect an admin client to any of the brokers, if cannot connect, skip checks in `4` and `5`
  4. Rolls a controller if the controller configuration has changed
  5. Does not roll a controller if doing so would take the number of caught-up controllers (inc leader) to less than half of the quorum